pingcap/docs-cn/sql-statements/sql-statement-calibrate-resource.md

 - The time window ranges from 10 minutes to 24 hours.
 - In the specified time window, if the CPU utilization of TiDB and TiKV is too low, you cannot estimate the capacity.

+> **Note:**
+>
+> TiKV does not monitor CPU usage metrics on macOS.
+It does not support capacity estimation based on the actual workload on macOS.

 ### Estimate capacity based on hardware deployment

 This method mainly estimates capacity based on the current cluster configuration, combined with the empirical values observed for different workloads.
 Because different types of workloads require different ratios of hardware, the output capacity of the same configuration of hardware might be different.
 The `WORKLOAD` parameter here accepts the following different workload types.
 The default value is `TPCC`.